yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 ---

 {% compositionsetup %}

-{summary}The polling container implements the `IEventListenerContainer` interface, and allows you to perform polling receive operations against the space.{summary}
+{% summary %}The polling container implements the `IEventListenerContainer` interface, and allows you to perform polling receive operations against the space.{% endsummary %}

 # Overview